 - Fixed vs variable – Fixed have unchanging interest rates and predictable income.
 Variable annuities can change based on the overall market.

-- Immediate vs deferred – Some annuities can begin paying immediately, and others can be deferred to start at a later date.
+- Immediate vs deferred – Some annuities begin paying immediately while others start later.

-- Lifetime vs fixed period – Some lifetime annuities pay for the rest of your life.
-Others can pay for a standard number of years like 10, 15, or 20.
+- Lifetime vs fixed period – Lifetime annuities pay for the rest of your life.
+Fixed period annuities pay for a standard number of years like 10, 15, or 20.

-- Single premium vs multi-premium – You can deposit one check or many over a period of time.
+- Single premium vs multi-premium – You can make one lump-sum contribution or multiple smaller contributions over time.

-- Single owned vs joint owned – You can buy a single annuity for one person, or you can purchase an annuity for both partners.
+- Single owned vs joint owned – You can buy a single annuity for one person, or you can purchase an annuity with a partner—usually your spouse.

-Here are a few things you should take into consideration regarding the upside and downside of fixed annuities:
+Here are a few upsides and downsides of fixed annuities:

-- Pros – The interest of your annuity is protected against loss.
+- Pros – Your annuity earns a fixed interest rate for the guarantee period.
 This is a great benefit when the market is volatile.

 - Pros – Relative to safe money, CDs and Bonds have long commitments.
 Annuities have protection from interest rates.

-There are several types of annuities that are available on the market.
-One of the main types is a variable annuity.
+One of the main types of annuities available is a variable annuity.
 Part of the variable annuity is a self-directed investment product, and the other part is an insurance product.
-The self-directed investment part of a variable annuity, known as the sub-account, allows you to decide how your contributions are invested.
-The amount of money you can earn in this sub-account depends on the performance of the investments you choose.
+You decide which investments—called sub-accounts—your variable annuity will buy.
+The amount of money you earn in the variable annuity depends on the performance of these investments.
 You can choose from a pre-selected list of mutual funds, bond funds, and money market accounts.
-You can also choose to be an aggressive investor, a conservative investor, or an investor that uses a combination of the two strategies.
+This allows you to control how aggressively you invest.

-The insurance aspect of a variable annuity means that the principal balance of your annuity will be paid to your beneficiary no matter how poorly your sub-account performs.
-For example, if you put $50,000 into a variable annuity and you pass away at a time when your sub-account is losing money, your beneficiary will still get a $50,000 death benefit.
+The insurance aspect of a variable annuity often means that the principal balance of your annuity will be paid to your beneficiary no matter how poorly your sub-account performs.
+For example, if you put $50,000 into a variable annuity and you pass away at a time when your sub-account is losing money, many variable annuities guarantee your beneficiary will still get the original contribution—a $50,000 death benefit.